mys-lang/mys/docs/language-reference/package-configuration.rst

   Package versions can only be latest (``latest``) or specific (for example ``1.4.0``), no ranges or other constraints.

+  A path can be given instead of a version as ``{ path = "<package-path>" }``.

-  Specific versions are *only* used if part of the root package's configuration file.
+  Specific versions and paths are *only* used if part of the root package's configuration file.
 Otherwise the latest version is used.

   No compatibility checks.